himavarshithreddy/weatherapp/README.md

 - Real-time weather data for cities worldwide.
 - Detailed information including temperature, humidity, wind speed, and UV index.
 - Save your favorite cities for quick access.
+- Auto set to the user's current location.
 - Beautiful weather icons for a visual representation.

 🚀 **Technologies**:
 - **React**: Fast, efficient, and dynamic web application.